tinned-software/PHP-libphono/README.md

 * DOES NOT: convert numbers into formatted strings, e.g. "+1 (614) 544 5874".
 * DOES NOT: provide plausability check for numbers - syntax check for specific countries, areas, number length, etc…

+## I've downloaded it and it isn't working!

+Please see the Requirements section in this document.

 ## How do I use libphono?

 Please see the API documentation for a description of how to use the class.
 There is also a quickstart file included in the repository to help you get started.